-- □ Do not store anything inside the battery compartment(s) or near the batteries that could touch the battery or battery cable terminals.
+- Do not store anything inside the battery compartment(s) or near the batteries that could touch the battery or battery cable terminals.
 Contact with the battery or battery cable terminals could cause an electrical short circuit, discharge the batteries, or start an electrical fire. - □ Keep sparks, cigarettes and flames away from the batteries as the hydrogen gas they create may explode.
-Do not connect a booster battery or other power source that outputs more than 14.2-volts DC to the motor home batteries.
+Do not connect a booster battery or other power source that outputs more than 14.2-volts DC to lead acid or AGM batteries.
 Use adequate ventilation when charging or using batteries in an enclosed space.
 Remove metal jewelry and always wear eye protection when working around batteries. - Do not allow battery electrolyte (acid) to come into contact with skin, eyes, fabric or painted surfaces.
 Electrolyte is a sulfuric acid solution that could cause serious personal injury or property damage.
 If your hands, eyes, clothes or the painted surface of your motor home are exposed to electrolyte, flush the exposed area thoroughly with water.
 If electrolyte gets in your eyes, immediately flush them thoroughly with water and get prompt medical attention.

-The combined 12-volt DC loads in your recreation vehicle become more than the converter can produce.
+The combined 12-volt DC loads in your recreation vehicle can become more than the power converter is able to produce.
 This demand can be met by using an auxiliary battery for a limited period of time.
-The 12-volt system is designed for usage with a Group 27, deep cycle battery.
+The 12-volt system is designed for usage with a Group 27 or 31, deep cycle battery.

-Dry Camping
+Dry camping

 The auxiliary battery should be fully charged prior to dry camping.
 If the auxiliary battery is not being recharged and power is being drawn from it, it will eventually discharge.
-A battery will discharge at a faster rate as its energy level becomes depleted.
 Plan your electrical usage accordingly.
 You can test the auxiliary battery voltage using a volt-ohm meter (customer supplied).

-A fully charged auxiliary battery will read 12.7 volts DC and 1.265 specific gravity at 80°F (32°C).
-The auxiliary battery is considered discharged at 11.89 volts, and dead at 11.65 volts.
+A fully charged lead acid or AGM auxiliary battery will read 12.7 volts DC and 1.265 specific gravity at 80°F (32°C).
+The auxiliary battery is considered discharged at 10.89 volts, and dead at 10.65 volts.
 If the voltage drops below those levels, irreversible damage can occur.
 Typically, a deep cycle battery has an amp-hour rating of 75-100 amps.